The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: String theory background

 where the factor $4$ in the second line comes from the normalization of $d^2 z_1$ and $d^2 z_2$ discussed after \eqref{eq:clospr}, we switched to the variables introduced in~\eqref{eq:rhoomega} and the functions $V_s$, $V_t$ are exactly those appearing in the superstring amplitude defined in~\eqref{eq:Vsti}.
 As in the superstring case, the kinematic configuration we are interested in (large $E_s$ and small $R_p/b$) implies that the integral is dominated by the region of small $\rho$ and large $\lambda$.
 In this limit we have

+where the region of integration ${\mathcal R}(\zeta)$ is defined after~\eqref{eq:BVVB2bis}.
 The final factor in the last line comes from the last fraction in Eq.~(\ref{eq:diam1l2}) and is not present in the superstring case as one can see by comparing~\eqref{eq:diam1l2} and~\eqref{eq:BVVB2bis}.
 As we will soon see, this difference is related to the presence of a tachyonic state in the bosonic theory.
 The integral over $\rho\sim 0$ is Gaussian (after a Wick rotation $E_s\to i E_e$).
 By writing the exponential in the last line as a double series of terms proportional to $e^{-2\pi n \lambda \zeta}$ and $e^{-2\pi m \lambda (1-\zeta)}$ we obtain an expression very similar to the integrand $I_1$ in Appendix~A of~\cite{DAppollonio:2010ae}.
 Then the integral over $\omega$ can also be performed and one obtains

 where the last line comes from the integral over $\lambda$.
 This expression is very similar to the superstring case, except that $n,~m$ are shifted to $n-1,~m-1$, due to the presence of the tachyon pole ($e^{2\pi\lambda}$) in the first line of~\eqref{rho=0} and of the last factor ($sin^{-4} (\pi \omega)$) in the final line of the same equation.
 We can trade the integral over $\zeta$ for a momentum integral in $D=d-p-2$ dimensional space by using the identity